Fractured Magic: Chapter Six

 “I’m…not supposed to say.”

 Roman’s eyes widened.
-“Diplomatic?” he said, tasting the word like he’d never heard it before.
-“Unity?
-You’re sure they said 'diplomatic'?
-It's just not Unity's style.”
+“Diplomatic?
+Unity?” he said, tasting the word like he’d never heard it before.
+“That doesn’t sound like them.”

 “No need to apologize, Mr. Ranulf,” Roman said stiffly.
 Changing the subject, he asked, “Was that your wife and daughter with you today?”

 “Yes.
 Isobel and Ofelia.
-Isobel’s the most beautiful woman in the world, Roman.
+Isobel’s the most beautiful woman in the world, Mr. Hallisey.
 You should see her!
 You should come up and see her!
 Then you’ll know.”

 “Oh.
 Right.”
 Gareth sighed.
-“She’s pregnant right now.
-I really don’t want to leave her.”
+“She’s pregnant with our second child.
+I really don’t want to leave her, now of all times.”

-Roman tugged Gareth on again.
-“I’m sure it’s no great comfort, but it sounds like Unity has things well in hand.
-Hopefully it’ll be a short trip.
+“I’m sure it’s no great comfort, but it sounds like Unity has things in hand.
 And Orean is beautiful in the fall.”

 “Have you been?”
 Gareth asked.